KTgreenham/TRiP/README.md

 imC = im(y3:y4,x3:x4, :);
 ```

-* run estimateAll which will generate a .csv file for each <subdir> in input.
-This csv files contains a single column of the vertical motion over time.
+* run estimateAll which will generate a .csv file for each <subdir> in output/.
+These .csv files contain a single column of the vertical motion as a function of time.

 * run modelFitAll passing in as input all .csv files ('../output/*.csv').
 This will create a .txt and .png file with the results of model fitting (the frequency of the estimated motion).